 The program in Valencia is run through IESP.
 Please refer to the web pages below for more information:

 The program in Madrid is run through the Global Engineering Education Exchange (Global E3), a consortium of universities in the U.S. and abroad working together to provide students with the opportunity to study internationally.
 Please refer to the Global E3 website as well as the schools' website for more detailed information.

 You must carry the equivalent of 12-18 UW credits while abroad, as determined through a scale for credit equivalency.
 At least 50% of the courses you take abroad must be in engineering, science, or math.
 You can take any course abroad that you can get approved as equivalent to a UW course; learn how to get courses equated.
 You can also choose from a list of courses already approved as equivalent to UW courses:

-- To view all Universidad Politécnica de Valéncia courses that have been equated and their UW equivalents go to IESP's Existing Equivalencies page.
+- To view all Universidad Politécnica de Valéncia courses that have been equated and their UW equivalents go to the UPV equivalency list under the 'Academics' tab at the bottom of the page.

 - You may want to look into the pre-semester Spanish program in Gandia.
 Review the intensive language classes offered during this program.